dfinity/portal/docs/developer-docs/backend/reproducible-builds.md

 -   Note down the operating system and its version you are using to build your canister.

--   If you are using `dfx`, note the version used, as specified in `dfx.json`.
-You can install arbitrary versions of `dfx` using `dfx toolchain install <version>`, or by running the installation script with the `DFX_VERSION` environment variable set to the desired version.
+-   If you are using the IC SDK, note the version used, as specified in `dfx.json`.
+You can install arbitrary versions of the IC SDK using `dfx toolchain install <version>`, or by running the installation script with the `DFX_VERSION` environment variable set to the desired version.

 -   If you are building Motoko code in a way other than `dfx build`, note the version of `moc` you are using.